 This, like many of the other traditions that have gone into the engagement ring we know today, started hundreds of years ago with the ancient Romans.
 They believed the fourth finger had a vein, known as the Vena Amoris (“vein of love”), which ran from the finger directly to the heart.
 Then, wearing a ring on this finger would symbolize keeping the love close to one’s heart.

 Cute, right?
 Unfortunately, as the Romans imagined it, this vein doesn’t really exist.
 If you really want the ring close to your heart, you’d have to wear it on a necklace.
 Still, it’s the thought that counts — or rather, it’s the thought and years of tradition.
 This is why, if you’re from the United States or a similar Western country, you’ll probably still designate the fourth finger on your left hand to be the engagement ring finger.

 Engagement Ring Fingers Today

-Whether it’s a declaration of love, a promise to stay true, or something else entirely, ultimately you decide what your ring means.
+Whether it’s a declaration of love, a promise to stay faithful, or something else entirely, ultimately, you decide what your ring means.
 At Clean Origin, we want to help you choose that meaningful symbol for your loved one.
 With ethically sourced diamonds and high-quality rings, your engagement ring is sure to please…no matter which finger it’s worn on.